 1. Brand your form in a professional way.

-There’s nothing worse than landing on a donation form only to wonder if you’ve somehow wandered off-site onto another organization’s webpage.
+There’s nothing worse than landing on a donation form only to wonder if you’ve somehow wandered off-site onto another organization’s website.

 The fix?
 Match the branding of your donation page to the rest of your website.